niemasd/NiemaFS/README.md

 ### [`GcmFS`](https://niema.net/NiemaFS/#niemafs.GcmFS) — Nintendo GameCube mini-DVD

 Note that the Nintendo GameCube GCM file system does not contain file/folder timestamps.
-As a result, iterating over a `GcmFS` object will yield `None` for the timestamps (i.e., `curr_timestamp` in the example below will always be `None`).
+As a result, iterating over a `GcmFS` object will yield `None` for the timestamps.

 ```python
 from niemafs import GcmFS